 “I’m ready to record.”

 What she recorded was this.

-In Rae’s words, she “free styled [this] song from top to bottom”.
-Though it included a verse that had long been in her head 6 months prior —”When the nights are cold and life is obsolete…”.
-She continues talking, ‘and I hated [the song].
-Till today, I don’t like the “obsolete truth”‘.
+In Rae’s words, she “free styled [this] song from top to bottom”, although it included a verse that she had in mind about 6 months prior: “When the nights are cold and life is obsolete…”.
+She continues talking, “and I hated [the song].
+Till today, I don’t like the obsolete truth”.

 If certain types of artists thrive on pain and emotion in music to facilitate their creativity, bringing out a certain rawness of expression, for Rae, what she mainly thrives on is imagination.
 “Outside of my imagination, I thrive on human connection.
 And my most potent connection are very often with people that are close to my heart.
 And it’s very often with people that are able to tap into a certain energy inside me.”
 This isn’t to say that her creativity is just based on human physical interaction alone, she explains, “those are some of the things that make up my raw expression.
 It’s that physical potent human interaction.”

 Although Amaa Rae makes sex sound sacred, like a worshiping session between lovers, —“an interpretation of what your soul and spirit wants to tell the person but can’t find the words to”— the human physical interaction she speaks of isn’t just sex alone.
 She continues, “I mean touching, I mean kissing, I mean holding someone’s hand, I mean hugging, I mean caressing or playing with somebody’s hair.
 Those are the details I watch and look at or feel when somebody does them to me or [vice versa].”